 Your ultimate goal is to find the surface charge density on the solid interior wire (at r = a).
-To do that you'll have to find the potential in various regions and then invoke one or more general boundary conditions to get the charge.
+To do that you'll have to find the potential in various regions and then invoke one or more of the general boundary conditions we discussed on the first day to get the charge.
+To clean things up a little, let's assume that the z = 0 end of the cable is grounded (which is to say, the potential on that end is zero).